-What does it mean to be FCA regulated?
+Why is it important to be FCA regulated?

-Wherever and however you invest your money, there's always a risk that you might end up interacting with an untrustworthy firm, which could result in the loss of the capital you invested.
-Checking to see if a firm is FCA regulated means you can be confident that their treatment of customers conforms to the FCA's strict criteria.
-This takes much of the detective work and apprehension out of choosing a financial service provider, as the FCA ensure that all the firms they supervise are compliant with the necessary obligations outlined in the Financial Services and Markets Act 2000 (FSMA).
+Consumers are understandably cautious when it comes to investing their money as there is always a risk that you might end up interacting with an untrustworthy firm.
+If a firm is FCA regulated, you can be confident that their treatment of customers conforms to the FCA's strict criteria.
+This takes much of the detective work and apprehension out of choosing a financial service provider, as the FCA ensures that all the supervised firms are compliant with the necessary obligations outlined in the Financial Services and Markets Act 2000 (FSMA).

 How do financial services providers become authorised and registered by the FCA?